torodean/osiris-server/osiris-texture-pack/README.md

 # osiris-texture-pack

-This is a Miunecraft texture pack made to work with the current Osiris server version.
+This is a Minecraft texture pack made to work with the current Osiris server version.